 Your style guide and grammar guide should be defined, distributed, and posted near your content calendar.

 Step 9.
 Establish a cadence for content calendar publishing

 At BrightEdge we plan 3-4 integrated marketing campaigns per year.
 Additionally, our blog publishing cadence is 2-3 times per week.
-That cadence means that we need to have a running list of the next 12 topics in the calendar at all times.
+That cadence means that we need to have a running list of the next 12 topics in the content calendar at all times.

 Step 10.
 Have a review process with built-in time

 The process for content review needs to be clear for everyone, and all participants need to allocate review time to keep the process moving briskly.
 At BrightEdge we publish the content calendar in the platform, review at least weekly, have a writer, an editor, a corporate communications or executive review, final grammar sweep, and final SEO tuning for on-page links.
 We usually finish the steps after the first draft in 48 hours.

 Step 11.
 Use BrightEdge to assign topics and content to different members of the team

 Particularly when you work to create content through collaboration with different teams, assigning tasks to people with ample headway can make a big difference in how effectively your group works together.
 BrightEdge makes it easy to assign tasks to the different members of your team.
 You can identify topics for your content calendar through BrightEdge and then assign them to the subject-matter experts who would be able to create the most effective content.

 Through the Recommendation feature, you can also assign specific tasks to members of the teams.

 Using these features allows you to designate the owners of particular tasks, keeping track of who is responsible for each stage of content development.
 This will improve your efficiency and effectiveness.

 Creating a content calendar can be an effective way to boost your content production and content strategy.
 Your content will be tightly aligned with a content calendar strategy and it will be pre-planned, allowing you to capitalize on opportunities that arise throughout the year.
 Consider these steps and prepare your content calendar today.